jonasarielberner/jonas.github.io/_posts/2016-08-25-interesting-tool-that-you-should-be-using-to-understand-how-git-branching-works.md

 ---
 layout:     post
 title:      "Interesting tool that you should be using to understand how GIT Branching works"
-subtitle:   "Learn GIT couldn't be more funny"
+subtitle:   "Learn GIT couldn't be more fun"
 date:       2016-08-25 17:41:00
 author:     "Cedulio Cezar"
 tags: [git,programming,github]